thatcsharpguy/thatcsharpguy.com/content/posts/2021-01-09-creating-dotnet-tool-scratch.md

 dotnet add Lockdown.Test/Lockdown.Test.csproj reference Lockdown/Lockdown.csproj
 ```

-Lastly, a .NET project woudln't be a .NET project without a solution file, let's add one and then add our projects into it:
+Lastly, a .NET project wouldn't be a .NET project without a solution file, let's add one and then add our projects into it:

 ```bash
 dotnet new sln -n Lockdown